 So we balance what it’s most practical for me to focus on.

 Dishes—we’ve opted for me to do them all by hand.
 Right after meals, I’m required to wash, dry, and put everything away as part of cleaning the kitchen, unless there’s some special exception.
 Now, we do have a pretty nice dishwasher, but it still really doesn’t do as good a job consistently, and I’m an admittedly somewhat slow and ineffective Dishwasher Loader (spatial reasoning isn’t my strong suit).
 It’s been used a couple of times when I was ill/after a large event, but that’s about it.

 High window washing—I do the washing of the more accessible windows, but we have a lot of windows that you’d need a full ladder to clean both inside and out.
 It’s basically impossible for me to move such a ladder by myself, and I have balance issues: me being on it at any real height above the ground would be dangerous, especially unsupervised.
-But, if I arrange things with a window washing company and have them do it, they whip right through this chore with celerity I’d never achieve, and the windows are sparkling.
+But, if I arrange things with a window washing company and have them do it, they whip right through this chore with celerity I’ll never achieve, and the windows are sparkling.
 The money is well worth it.

 Ultimately, choosing which service tasks to take on and which to leave to automation/outsourcing is about finding that balance point, which might sway back and forth over time (ex: utilizing the dishwasher when I’m very ill).
 I lean towards doing everything I can myself to really get that feeling of serving directly, but I’m learning to admit when it’s not practical.